mfeltz/comp171/README.md

 For the card and address information, we chose to fade in the information rather than to let the user type in information because allowing keyboard input would require a HTML form to retrieve and store the user’s information.
 This is beyond the scope that we were trying to achieve.

 While more complex and time intensive, the HTML, CSS, and Javascript implementation offers a live, in-the-moment experience that running through Powerpoint slides simply cannot offer.
 The user feels he or she is actually using a realistic application, rather than a non-interactive and boring slideshow.
 The user can navigate to our URL of mfeltz.github.io/comp171 from a mobile device and click on the buttons to simulate ordering a sundae.

+Prototype Notes:
+- There's a default order of 2 sundaes already in the cart.
+Those are unchangeable.
+It allows the user to place an order without making sundaes or they can order the orangutan sundae then checkout.
+- User can use the menu to navigate to Ice Cream > View All > Orangutan Sundae.
+- User can use the home screen to navigate ot the Orangutan Sundae.
+- The new card flow automates filling in information.